 Every family looks forward to a healthy pregnancy.
 For some women, complications may arise during pregnancy or have occurred in a previous pregnancy.
-Concerns that may require high-risk pregnancy care include twin pregnancy, cervical insufficiency, loss of a prior infant due to stillbirth, the identification of growth abnormalities, congenital anomalies or genetic disease in the current pregnancy, placenta accreta, or other conditions, such as an irregularly shaped uterus, fibroids, or a history of prior abdominal surgery.
+Concerns that may require high-risk pregnancy care include twin, triplet or higher order multiple pregnancy; cervical insufficiency; loss of a prior infant due to stillbirth; the identification of growth abnormalities, congenital anomalies or genetic disease in the current pregnancy; placenta accreta; or other conditions, such as an irregularly shaped uterus, fibroids, or a history of prior abdominal surgery.
 Women with a prior history of preterm birth or who have other risk factors for premature delivery may also require high-risk pregnancy care to minimize complications.

 Our team of maternal-fetal medicine specialists (high risk obstetricians), radiologists, surgeons, nurses, and other medical specialists provide supportive and compassionate care before, during, and after pregnancy for women who have or are at risk of having pregnancy complications.
 This care includes counseling, evaluation, and medical and surgical care.
 Learn more about our specialized programs for women who develop complications during pregnancy.